quielLovesLasagna/department-list-ui/README.md

 Users should be able to:

-- See YouTube UI clone
+- See a simple dashboard

 ### Screenshot